5 Questions to Help You Choose the Best Retirement Plan

 These accounts give you an upfront tax break by letting you put money in the account before it’s taxed.
 The amount you contribute lowers your taxable income for the year on a dollar-for-dollar basis.

 You can’t avoid the IRS forever, though.
-Down the road when you start withdrawing money from the account in retirement, you’ll pay income taxes on distributions at your then tax rate.
+Down the road when you start withdrawing money from the account in retirement, you’ll pay income taxes on distributions at whatever your tax rate is for that year.

 It’s important to note that in a traditional IRA, the ability to subtract the amount of your contributions from your current year’s reported income may be curtailed if you or your spouse has access to a workplace retirement plan and your income exceeds IRS limits.
 (These rules don’t apply to traditional 401(k) plans.)
 There is a consolation prize: You can still contribute to a traditional IRA and let your investments grow tax-deferred; you just won’t get that upfront tax break.